veeambestpractise/best-practices-guide/resource_planning/proxy_server_ms-hyperv.md

 In this backup mode, backup operations are moved from the Hyper-V hosts to one ore more dedicated physical server.
 The Veeam Data Mover service running on a dedicated machine, called off-host proxy, retrieves VMs data from the source volume using the transportable shadow copies.
 This technology allows Veeam Backup & Replication to create a snapshot of the CSV (Cluster shared volume) on which VM disks are saved, import and mount this snapshot onto a different server part of the same SAN (Storage Area Network).

-Off-host backup mode requires also third-party components that are not shipped with Veeam Backup & Replication: the so called **VSS hardware Provider**, that are usually distributed as part of client components supplied by the storage vendor.
+Off-host backup mode requires also third-party components that are not shipped with Veeam Backup & Replication: the so called **VSS Hardware Provider**, that are usually distributed as part of client components supplied by the storage vendor.
+These VSS providers must be tested in your dedicated environement in e.g. a MS Cluster and multi Off-Host Proxy environment.
+Please also check the storage snapshot logs after backup.

 For more information regarding the off-proxy requirements, refer to the official documentation [page](https://helpcenter.veeam.com/docs/backup/hyperv/offhost_backup_proxy.html?ver=95).